Medical expert of the article

 Epidemiology of neovascular glaucoma

-The exact incidence rates for all types of neovascular glaucoma are unknown.
-Neovascular glaucoma develops due to various pathologies, most often after ischemic thrombosis of the central vein of the retina and with proliferative diabetic retinopathy.
-Other predisposing factors include ischemic occlusions of the central artery of the retina, ocular ischemic syndrome, thrombosis of arteries and veins of the retina, chronic uveitis, chronic retinal detachment and radiation therapy.
-In studies of occlusion of the central retinal vessels (OTSS) contains some of the best reports on the incidence of neovascular glaucoma.
-Approximately 1/3 of all OCTS have ischemic etiology.
-In ischemic OTSsS, depending on the prevalence of the absence of capillary perfusion, from 16 to 60% of cases of neovascularization of the iris develop.
-Approximately 20% of cases of proliferative diabetic retinopathy develops neovascular glaucoma.
-In 18% of cases with occlusion of the central artery of the retina neovascularization of the iris develops.
-All eyes with neovascularization of the iris are located in a group at high risk of developing neovascular glaucoma.
+The exact incidence rates of all types of neovascular glaucoma are unknown.
+Neovascular glaucoma develops as a result of various pathologies, most often after ischemic thrombosis of the central retinal vein and in proliferative diabetic retinopathy.
+Other predisposing factors include ischemic occlusions of the central retinal artery, ocular ischemic syndrome, thrombosis of the branch retinal arteries and veins, chronic uveitis, chronic retinal detachments, and radiation therapy.
+Studies of central retinal occlusion (CRVO) provide some of the best reports on the incidence of neovascular glaucoma.
+Approximately one-third of all CRVOs are ischemic in etiology.
+Ischemic CRVOs account for 16% to 60% of cases of iris neovascularization, depending on the prevalence of capillary nonperfusion.
+Approximately 20% of cases of proliferative diabetic retinopathy develop neovascular glaucoma.
+In 18% of cases with central retinal artery occlusion, neovascularization of the iris develops.
+All eyes with neovascularization of the iris are at high risk for developing neovascular glaucoma.

 Symptoms of neovascular glaucoma

-Disease in patients can be asymptomatic or with complaints of pain, redness of the eye and decreased vision.
+The disease may be asymptomatic in patients or with complaints of pain, redness of the eye and decreased vision.

 Diagnosis of neovascular glaucoma

-Due to increased intraocular pressure in the anterior chamber, edema of the cornea develops.
+Due to increased intraocular pressure, corneal edema develops in the anterior chamber.
 The anterior chamber is usually deep, with a slight opalescence of its moisture.
-Hyphemus is rare, sometimes leukocytes are present.
-On the iris there are thin and not radial vessels.
+Hyphema is rare, sometimes leukocytes are present.
+Thin and non-radial vessels are visible on the iris.

 Gonioscopy

-At the initial stages of the disease with a transparent cornea during gonioscopy, a vascular network is seen in the area of the anterior chamber angle.
-In the future, one can see wide front peripheral synechia, covering some or all of the angle.
+In the early stages of the disease, with a transparent cornea, gonioscopy reveals a vascular network in the area of the anterior chamber angle.
+Later, wide anterior peripheral synechiae can be seen, covering some or all of the angle.

-Changes in the posterior pole correspond to the underlying disease.
+Changes at the posterior pole are consistent with the underlying disease.

 Treatment of neovascular glaucoma

-Drug treatment, as a rule, does not control intraocular pressure.
+Drug treatment usually does not control intraocular pressure.
 Surgery is usually necessary.
-The following operations are performed: trabeculectomy using an antimetabolic drug, implantation of drains and cyclodestructive procedures.
+The following surgeries are performed: trabeculectomy with an antimetabolite drug, drainage implantation, and cyclodestructive procedures.